kay30kim/kay30kim/README.md

 I work for samsung electronics as a software developer.
 My main role in my work could be explained by two position.
 First of all, I'm a NAND Flash software developer such as Flash Interface Layer firmware code by using C++ or C language.

-And I'm a Strategy Semiconductor Researcher so I made Tech-News-Briefing every week, Leader's book review and Gartner Curation every month.
+Secondly, I'm a Strategy Semiconductor Researcher so I made Tech-News-Briefing every week, Leader's book review and Gartner Curation every month.

 Tech News Briefing :

 Leader's book review :